Pub: Outside Great Britain

 Although "British" pubs found outside of Britain and its former colonies are often themed bars owing little to the original British pub, a number of "true" pubs may be found around the world.

-In Scandinavia, especially Denmark, a number of pubs have opened which eschew "theming", and which instead focus on the business of providing carefully conditioned beer, often independent of any particular brewery or chain, in an environment which would not be unfamiliar to a British pub-goer.
+In Scandinavia, especially Denmark, a number of pubs that eschew "theming" have opened.
+They instead focus on providing carefully conditioned beer, often independent of any particular brewery or chain, in an environment not unfamiliar to a British pub-goer.
 Some import British cask ale, rather than beer in kegs, to provide the full British real ale experience to their customers.
 This newly established Danish interest in British cask beer and the British pub tradition is reflected by the fact that some 56 British cask beers were available at the 2008 European Beer Festival in Copenhagen, which was attended by more than 20,000 people.

 In Ireland, pubs are known for their atmosphere or "craic".
 In Irish, a pub is referred to as teach tábhairne ("tavernhouse") or teach óil ("drinkinghouse").
 Live music, either sessions of traditional Irish music or varieties of modern popular music, is frequently featured in the pubs of Ireland.
 Pubs in Northern Ireland are largely identical to their counterparts in the Republic of Ireland except for the lack of spirit grocers.
-A side effect of "The Troubles" was that the lack of a tourist industry meant that a higher proportion of traditional bars have survived the wholesale refitting of Irish pub interiors in the "English style" in the 1950s and 1960s.
+A side effect of the Troubles was that the lack of a tourist industry meant that a higher proportion of traditional bars have survived the wholesale refitting of Irish pub interiors in the "English style" in the 1950s and 1960s.
 New Zealand sports a number of Irish pubs.

 Pubs have a long history in Canada, with some still operating after 200 years, like the Olde Angel Inn in Niagara-on-the-Lake.
 An "English-looking" pub trend started in the 1990s, built into existing storefronts, often run by corporate pub firms.
-Most universities in Canada have campus pubs which are central to student life, serving food and drink as well as hosting social events.
+Most universities in Canada have campus pubs that are central to student life—serving food and drink as well as hosting social events.
 Often these pubs are run by the student's union and at some universities, a budget is reserved for course pub nights.
 The gastropub concept has caught on, as traditional British influences are to be found in many Canadian dishes.
-Aside from pubs, the term bar can refer to themed drinking establishments, sports bars, or cocktail bars, or to the physical counter in a pub.
+Aside from pubs, the term "bar" can refer to themed drinking establishments, sports bars, or cocktail bars, or to the physical counter in a pub.
 Tavern was previously a popular term, though it has become somewhat antiquated.

 In South Africa pubs and taverns have had a particularly long and notable presence in the city of Cape Town.
 Prior to the opening of the Suez Canal in 1869, Cape Town was a major trading port between Europe and Asia and hosted a very large number of drinking establishments earning the city the moniker Tavern of the Seas.
 The oldest currently operating pub in South Africa, and one of the last drinking establishments left from the Tavern of the Seas era, is the Perseverance Tavern opened in 1808.